 Activities & Wildlife

 Gjoa Haven is an ever-popular destination for fans of arctic history, with excellent cultural venues to visit including the Heritage Centre, the Hamlet Centre and the Northwest Passage Territorial Trail.
 In the warm months when the tundra is covered with pretty flowers and the sea is open, boating, hiking, camping, hunting, fishing, berry picking, bird watching and ATV riding are the most popular outdoor activities.
 Numerous arctic birds nest nearby, including loons, geese, ducks, terns, jaegers, plovers, snow buntings and snowy owls.
 A handsome herd of muskoxen lives on the island and there are some caribou too.
 There are dozens of lakes that are great spots for char fishing.
-Plus you can go golfing!
-The Central Arctic Coast (9-hole) Golf Course is the most northerly golf course in Canada.
 The sunny days of April and May offer the best conditions for snowmobiling and dog sledding, for exploring the island on skis or for heading out onto the sea ice.
 In May there is a two-week long celebration in Gjoa Haven called the 'Qavvavik Frolics' featuring drum dancing, throat-singing, traditional Inuit games and feasts.
 From August to October you can boat to the mainland to visit the Queen Maud Gulf Bird Sanctuary.
 At any time of the year, you are always warmly welcomed to 'the finest little harbour in the world.'

 Arts & Culture